kovidgoyal/calibre/manual/viewer.rst

 calibre also has a very handy :guilabel:`Reference mode`.
 You can turn it on by clicking the :guilabel:`Reference mode` button in the viewer controls.
-Once you do this, every mouse over a paragraph, calibre will display a unique number made up of the section and paragraph numbers.
+Once you do this, every paragraph will have a unique number displayed at the start, made up of the section and paragraph numbers.

 You can use this number to unambiguously refer to parts of the books when